-What is a Mutual Fund Load?
+What Is a Mutual Fund Load?

 A mutual fund load is a fee charged for the purchase or sale of a mutual fund.
-Loads charged upon purchase of fund shares are called front-end loads and loads charged upon the sale of a mutual fund are called back-end loads or a contingent deferred sales charge (CDSC).
+Loads charged on purchases of fund shares are called front-end loads, and loads charged upon the sale of mutual fund shares are called back-end loads or a contingent deferred sales charge (CDSC).

-Will You Do It Yourself or Use an Advisor?
+Do It Yourself or Use an Advisor?

-Most investment advisors and brokers are just as susceptible as the average do-it-yourself investor to the emotions and poor judgment that can cause lower returns in the long run as the average do-it-yourselfer.
-However, a good advisor will look at your money logically and help lay out an objective road map to follow so you can reach your future financial goals while living your present life more fully.
+Most investment advisors and brokers are just as susceptible as the average do-it-yourself investor to the emotions and poor judgment that can cause lower returns in the long run.
+However, a good advisor will look at your money logically and help lay out an objective investing roadmap so you can reach your future financial goals while living your present life more fully.
 How much might this be worth to you?

 Reasons to Buy a Load Fund